Specifying File Paths

 Hint

-You can specify relative or absolute file paths to be the default when selecting files in the experiment editor.
+You can specify relative or absolute file paths to be the default when selecting files in the Experiment Editor.
 You can set your preferred default in the Options menu.
 It is recommended to set this option to Use Relative Paths.
 This is because the only time an absolute path is necessary is when the desired file is not located somewhere within the experiment folder.
 However, even if you are using relative paths, the editor will enter an absolute path if this is the case.